-BMC implemented medication management programs in 2013 to ensure your medications are prescribed correctly, filled safely and provided in the most costeffective way.
+BMC implemented medication management programs in 2013 to ensure your medications are prescribed correctly, filled safely and provided in the most cost-effective way.
 Certain medications may require approval through a coverage review before they will be covered.
 This review uses plan rules based on FDA-approved prescribing, safety and clinical guidelines.
-There are several different medication management programs that will apply to the prescription drug benefits under the medical plans: preferred drug step therapy, quantity management, prior authorization.
+There are several different medication management programs that will apply to the prescription drug benefits under the medical plans: preferred drug step therapy, quantity management, prior authorization, and smart prior authorization.